Program badges

 Marketing

-Don’t mix outlined and filled icons for program badges in the same layout.
+Don’t mix outlined and filled icons for Authenticity Guarantee and Guaranteed Fit.

 Do follow the color scheme of the layout.
 For tone-on-tone, the program badge should match the text and button color.